jmetzger/training-gitops/github-actions/examples/11-use-schedule-with-variables.md

 # Use schedule with variables

+## Remark

+  * In the free version, this is not exact
+  * Scheduled jobs on private only if they are starred or in other plan

 ## Exercise

   * Anpassen auf die aktuelle Zeit (Fall 1 in 2 Minute, Falls in 4 minuten)